All right, there's Roundup Information Overload Hour 800-941-SHAWN.

 He loved all of that that goes along with pro football.

-Bruce Arian said he was out doing the quarterback drills with the other three guys, and he said he was running around like a teenager and he was happy that he won the drill.
+He said he was running around like a teenager and he was happy that he won the drill.

-So this isn't gonna leave.
+So this isn't going to leave.

-The good news for Tom is uh the Brady brand was just announced, uh, like the Jordan uh Jordan brand, so that just came out.
+The good news for Tom is the Brady brand was just announced, like the Jordan Jordan brand.

-He's got TB12, where he's going to try and redefine nutrition and and health for young people and for adults.
+He's got TB12, where he's going to try and redefine nutrition and health for young people and for adults.

-He's he's involved with uh his production company, 199 Productions, they did Man in the Arena.
+He's involved with his production company, 199 Productions.

 But if you talk about what's going to replace football, nothing is going to replace football.

-I interviewed Neil Armstrong, okay.
+I interviewed Neil Armstrong, okay?

-I said, When you look up at that moon every night and you know you were there, what else compares?
+I said, when you look up at that moon every night and you know you were there, what else compares?

 What else will compare in your life?

-And he looked at me and he said, Nothing.
+And he looked at me and he said, nothing.

 You just don't tell anybody.

-Wow, that's a powerful that's a powerful statement.
+That's a powerful, that's a powerful statement.

-I really can't imagine not doing this every day anymore.
+I really can't imagine not doing this every day anymore because it's such a part of my DNA.

-And and the good news is I have long-term contract, so I'm at least for a while, people are stuck with me, whether they like it or not.
+So at least for a while, people are stuck with me, whether they like it or not.

-More importantly than your more importantly than your DNA.
+More importantly than your DNA.

 You love it.